 Why Unsound, anyway?
 Where did the name come from?

-There was another version of Unsound in Wagga Wagga—in regional New South Wales, Australia—started by friends of friends and my brother as well.
-It was an experiment.
-It’s all kind of interconnected in a way.
-That started a year or two years before Unsound in Kraków.
-It went for one or two years then stopped and Poland kept going.
+There was another version of Unsound in Wagga Wagga—in regional New South Wales, Australia—started by friends and my brothers.
+That started a year or two before Unsound in Kraków.
+It went for one or two years then stopped, and the Polish version kept going.

 How many tickets do you sell to the Kraków edition these days?

 Over eight days, we have about 25,000 attending Unsound.
 The smallest venues might host 150 people, the bigger venues could have up to 2000 people going through them over the night.
-We could sell a lot more passes, but it would mean going into bigger spaces, though and the spaces would not be as interesting.
-It would change the program and the atmosphere.
+We could sell a lot more passes, but it would mean going into bigger spaces.
+That would change the program and the atmosphere.

 There are examples of other festivals that have gotten bigger and lost the thing that made them unique.
-So it was very much a conscious thing to not make it grow beyond a certain size.
-At the same time, we thought about other ways the festival could grow, and we started commissioning projects.
-We develop projects and tour them, working with artists like Jlin and also developing projects in other cities.
-In Toronto we held Unsound at a power station with eight thousand people, but we don’t have that sort of space here.
-In Kraków there is a limit to how many people would fit without really changing it.
-We’ve used the platform of Unsound to develop different ideas, and we want to continue to do that.
-That’s how we want to expand.
-I don’t really think about how many people will come.
-I think about developing it in other ways.
+So it’s very much been a conscious decision to not grow beyond a certain size.
+At the same time, we began thinking about other ways the festival could grow, and we started commissioning projects.
+We develop projects and tour them, working with artists like Jlin and Robin Fox, and also developing events in other cities.
+In Toronto we held Unsound at a power station with eight thousand people, but we don’t have that sort of space in Krakow.
+More and more, we’re using the platform of Unsound to develop different ideas and projects.

 What’s the local to international ratio of attendees?